oeloeloel/forked/app/story.md

 ## Code Blocks {#code-blocks}
 Code blocks, as you have already seen in this manual, are used to show code:
 ```
-inventory_add "The Maharajah's Star"
+bag_add "The Maharajah's Star"
 ```

 Code blocks start and end with three backticks `
 ```
 \```
-  inventory_add "The Maharajah's Star"
+  bag_add "The Maharajah's Star"
 \```
 ```